 This seminar-style course will consist of presentations on study and survival skills for students pursuing biomedical careers and alternative pathways for careers in medicine.
 Students will attend study skills workshops, interviewing skills workshops, presentations on military medicine, primary care medicine, osteopathic medicine, and complementary and alternative medicine, and presentations on career pathways for specialty and subspecialty medical training.
 Evaluation of students will be based on participation and homework assignments.

-Faculty: Aviad Harmati, Jagmeet Kanwal, Joanna Kitlinska, Michael D. Lumpkin, Susan Mulroney, Adam Myers, Aruna Ramachandran Natajaran, John Partridge, Stefano Vincini
+Faculty: Jennifer Whitney, Jagmeet Kanwal, Michael D. Lumpkin, Susan Mulroney, John Partridge, Stefano Vicini

 Prerequisites: Undergraduate Biology, Chemistry, Organic Chemistry, Physics